Mildred14/graphql_fun/README.md

 # Graphql fun

-Learn how to use Graphl with Ruby on Rails step by step, follow this link -> (...)
+Learn how to use Graphl with Ruby on Rails step by step.
+Follow this link -> (...)